djangocon/2023.djangocon.eu/_posts/2022-05-10-announcing-djangocon-us-2022.md

 category: General
 date: 2022-05-10 05:00:00
 layout: post
-title: "Ready, Set, Here We Go Again!"
+title: Ready, Set, Here We Go Again!
 ---

 Hello, everyone!
 We are very excited to announce that the website for DjangoCon US 2022 is [live](https://2022.djangocon.us).
 Many thanks to [YupGup](http://yupgup.com/) for the website.